-In this article, we will quickly address Video Marketing for Realtors and video marketing for real estate in general.
+In this article, we will quickly address Video Marketing for Realtors (real estate agents) and video marketing for real estate in general.

 This applies to realtors, real estate agents, real estate mortgage officers, and real estate investors alike.